 In the Spring of 2401

-Dark days have come, as a power most vile and most evil threatens every man, woman and child in our lands.
+Dark days have come, as a power most vile and evil threatens every man, woman and child in our lands.
 We know greenskins raid in the south.
-We know that the foul ratto uomo scuttle beneath us sowing their poisonous corruptions.
-Yet these threats pale into insignificance compared to the wickedness in the north.
+We know that the foul ratto uomo scuttle beneath us, forever sowing their poisonous corruptions.
+Yet these threats pale into insignificance compared to the wickedness now possessing the north.
 For there, in Miragliano, an evil has arisen which is beyond mere sinfulness, beyond violence and hate, but is a triple heresy – for it is an insult to most holy Morr, an insult to his holy Church, and an insult to his people; it is a wickedness in direct opposition to Morr’s will, a usurping of the church’s rightful jurisdictions, and a terror to all in Tilea.
-Hundreds, thousands, of souls belonging to Morr have been twisted and tortured to become trapped in this realm, then made to kill the living so that even more souls might be reaped.
+Hundreds, thousands, of souls belonging to Morr have been twisted and tortured to become unnaturally trapped in this realm, then made to kill the living so that even more souls might be reaped.
 If this wickedness is allowed free reign then all that is good will be destroyed; all that is ours, even our very souls, will be taken from us.

-It was commonly presumed that they were looking for employment – and if they did not get it, then they would simply take what they needed.
-They were not the only company making enquiries, for the famous Compagnia del Sole’s contract to Trantio was drawing to a close.
+It was commonly presumed that they were looking for employment – and if they did not get it, then they would simply take whatever they could lay their hands on.
+They were not the only company making enquiries, for the famous Compagnia del Sole’s contract in the service of the Trantine Prince Girenzo was drawing to a close.
 Renewal negotiations were ongoing, but if they proved unfruitful, then this most famous company – a veritable army in itself – might soon find itself serving a new master.
-Meanwhile the Duchess Maria Colleoni of Ebino, faced with a vampire lord to her west and a rampaging army of Ogres to her east, was said to be reckoning up every scrap of gold and silver, even the copper pennies, in her treasury, praying she had enough to hire such a force, if only to pay the first installments necessary to seal a contract.
+Meanwhile the Duchess Maria Colleoni of Ebino, faced with a vampire lord to her west and a rampaging army of Ogres to her east, was said to be reckoning up every scrap of gold and silver, even the copper pennies, in her treasury, praying she had enough to hire just such a force as the Compagnia, or merely enough to pay the first installment necessary to seal a contract.

 Nothing had been heard of Lord Roberto’s garrison there for nearly a month, and no ships had returned from the castle.
-Those sailors who risked approaching the mouth of the bay reported that the greenskin fleet was grown much larger, and that fires were burning all around Monte Castello, as well as in the hills stretching to the south.
-The beating of drums was heard and the blaring of horns, both somehow sounding louder in the hours of darkness.
+Those sailors who risked approaching the mouth of the bay reported that the greenskin fleet was grown much larger, and that fires were burning all around Monte Castello, and along the hills stretching southwards.
+The beating of drums was heard, and the blaring of horns, both made somehow louder by the hours of darkness.

 Summer 2401, The walled city of Ebino, northern Tilea

-Captain Urginbrow was dressed as always in plate amour, his beard concealing the breastplate even down to his tassets.
-He wore no helm, but his bald pate seemed perfectly formed for such, as if it were crafted for a helm rather than the other way around.
+Captain Urginbrow was dressed as always in plate amour, his beard concealing the breastplate as it reached down to his belt.
+He wore no helm, but his bald pate was perfectly formed for such, as if it were crafted for a helm rather than the other way around.
 By his side, Welleg was hooded in grey cloth and bore a huge, iron headed mallet that he obviously had not thought to lay down before attending the council.
-His fur-lined, green jerkin was decorated sparsely with iron studs, making him appear as if he had been lightly peppered with leadshot.
+His fur-lined, green jerkin was decorated sparsely with iron studs, as if he had been lightly peppered with leadshot.
 He had the sort of bulbous nose many dwarfs were gifted with, and the flatness of the rest of his face was accentuated rather than diminished by a protruding bottom lip caused by his underbite.
 All in all, not the sort of face that promised wit and wisdom, yet he was rightly renowned for his skill with engines of war.

-“Well,” asked the Duchess, “why did he not come?”
+“Well,” asked the duchess, “why did he not come?”

-Sir Giorgio cleared his throat, “We have sent a messenger to Viadaza to enquire of him what he intends, your grace, but as yet have received no answer.”
+Sir Giorgio cleared his throat.
+“We have sent a messenger to Viadaza to enquire of him what he intends, your grace, but as yet have received no answer.”

-“I know about the message,” said the Duchess, a note of exasperation in her tone.
+“I know about the message,” said the duchess, a note of exasperation in her tone.
 “And I know that no word has come back.
 In lieu of that, I would like your thoughts upon the matter.”

 “Your grace, it may well be that Lord Guglielmo was not thinking clearly, neither acting sensibly nor in his best interests.
 To discover that one’s uncle and liege lord has become so evilly corrupted as to embrace undeath, and that he intends to massacre his own people and plunge his entire realm into an unliving nightmare, can be no easy thing.
-It would unhinge the best of minds, certainly those not prepared by their faith in Morr to stand up against such horrors.”
+It seems to me that such would unhinge the very best of minds, certainly those not prepared by their faith in Morr to face such horrors.”

 The Duchess was not convinced.
 She had the measure of Lord Guglielmo and he had never given her reason to suspect he was weak.
-Quite the opposite – he appeared sure of his nobility and purpose, and very much a leader of men.
+Quite the opposite – he appeared sure of his nobility and purpose, and very much a natural born leader of men.